 RWBY: Grimm Eclipse will certainly be something that fans of the animated series will appreciate and even then those that like hack n' slash titles in general will also enjoy it.
 I had a blast playing through the campaign finding the story interesting and working as a squad to maul through waves of enemies was a good time.
 There could have been some more variety in enemies and what you do, but it works fine for the game.
 Aside from campaign there's also the Horde mode that offers some extra gameplay and cooperative fun.

-Review Done on RWBY: Grimm Eclipse for Xbox One
+RWBY: Grimm Eclipse Review on Xbox One

 Review Code Provided by Definition PR